Reflections in a Golden Eye (film): Production

-Taylor accepted the part on the condition that Montgomery Clift would be cast as well.
+The film adaptation of the novel Reflections in a Golden Eye by Carson McCullers was being developed by Seven Arts Productions in 1963.
+Elizabeth Taylor accepted the part of Leonora Penderton on the condition that Montgomery Clift would be cast as well.
 However, Clift died on July 23, 1966, of a heart attack before production began.
-The role subsequently went to Brando after both Richard Burton and Lee Marvin turned it down.
-Some of the film was shot in New York City and on Long Island, where Huston was permitted to use the former Mitchel Field, then in use by Nassau Community College.
+The role of Weldon Penderton subsequently went to Marlon Brando after both Richard Burton and Lee Marvin turned it down.
+Some of the film was shot in New York City and on Long Island, where John Huston was permitted to use the former Mitchel Field, then in use by Nassau Community College.
 Many of the interiors and some of the exteriors were filmed in Italy.
+Reflections in a Golden Eye was the film debut for actor Robert Forster.

 The film was originally released with all scenes tinted with a gold filter, with only certain shades of reds (such as a rose) or greens not appearing in or approaching tints or shades of gold.
-This effect is a reference to the houseboy's drawing of a golden peacock in whose eye the world is a reflection.
+This effect is a reference to the houseboy Anacleto (Zorro David)'s drawing of a peacock in whose large, golden eye the world is a reflection.
 As this version puzzled audiences, it was withdrawn within one week of release and replaced with a version processed in normal Technicolor.
 Film critic Roger Ebert wrote:

-"Since the film was photographed in full color and the 'fading' was done in post-production, most of the video versions have simply restored the color.
+Since the film was photographed in full color and the "fading" was done in post-production, most of the video versions have simply restored the color.
 That's not what Huston intended, and the thing to do is to use your color adjustment to fade the color to almost but not quite b&w.
 Does it work?
-That's for you to decide."
+That's for you to decide.

 A 2020 two-disc Blu-ray release of the film by Warner Bros.
 Home Entertainment features both Huston's intended version of the film and the re-color-timed reissued version.